edwinmccracken/etl_project/README.md

 * Using pgAdmin 4
   * Join tables on date in PostgreSQL
   * Create joined_data.sql file of joined table
+  * Create CSV of joined data to read into Pandas

 ## Visualizations
-* Use Matplotlib to create line charts with multiple lines
+* Read in joined_data.csv and use Matplotlib to create line charts with multiple lines
   * Compare driving directions requests in US and Italy
   * Compare transit directions requests in US and Italy
   * Compare walking directions requests in US and Italy